jelmer/pam-krb5-migrate/README.rst

 pam_krb5_migrate was written by Steve Langasek <vorlon@netexpress.net>.

-Please send questions and comments (and especially bugfixes) to the current maintainer, Jelmer Vernooij <jelmer@samba.org>.
+Please send questions and comments (and especially bugfixes) to the current maintainer, Jelmer Vernooĳ <jelmer@samba.org>.